Fact or Fiction: Don’t Fire Until You See the Whites of Their Eyes

 As noted, Putnam was not present in the redoubt when the British attacked.
 Nor was he prowling the entrenchments that led down from the redoubt to the banks of the Mystic River, that area was commanded by Colonels Thomas Knowlton of Connecticut and John Stark from New Hampshire.
 So, in all probability, if those words were spoken or something similar, it was by someone else.
 Perhaps Colonel William Prescott who proved to be the true hero of the battle and commander at the redoubt that repelled two assaults by the British before lack of ammunition forced them to abandon and retreat.

-Click on the underlined article in Revolutionary War Journal for a detailed analysis of the 1818 Controversy in which General Dearborn claimed Putnam was no where near the action that day.
+Link in Revolutionary War Journal for a detailed analysis of the 1818 Controversy in which General Dearborn claimed Putnam was no where near the action that day.

 In 1818, there was a nation wide debate as to Putnam’s true actions during the Battle of Bunker Hill.
 A heated discourse followed Major General Dearborne’s claim that if anything, Putnam should have faced a court-martial rather than receiving accolades for his actions that day.
 Sides were taken and a war of words ensued by families of both Putnam and Dearborne.
 The fact that it spurred writers to search out aging veterans to give an account of their experiences and put it to print before they died proved beneficial.
 Unfortunately, some of the accounts became questionable as they fostered only one side of the debate.
 Also, as more accounts were published which claimed that Putnam was either a hero or rogue, some of the veterans felt pressured to throw their hat in either way to save face, regardless of the facts.
 Important to understand, that Weem’s popular description of Putnam was known to all the veterans prior to their testimonies and no doubt affected fading recollections.
 Ultimately, the sheer number and high rank of those who placed Putnam far from the field of battle won out.